bangpypers/23-05-2020-flask-workshop/README.md

     4. Add a second page.
     5. Modularize both pages.
 2. Routes
-    1. Routes and JSONs
+    1. GET and queries
-    2. GET
-    3. Using Postman
+    2. Using Postman
-    4. POST
+    3. POST
-    5. PUT
+    4. PUT
-    6. DELETE
+    5. DELETE
 3. Debugging with VS Code.
     1. Adding a `launch.json` file
 4. Adding a Database